sormuras/java-module-patching/README.md

 Here, the `--patch-module` and related options of `javac` and `java` are our tools of the trade.
 With them, we may keep the boundaries of the Java Module System for the **main** modules intact.
-Only for intra-module testing we need to redefine the API of a module in volatile (non-published) manner.
+Only for intra-module testing we need to redefine the API of a module in volatile (non-published, not-reusable) manner.
 The next section will discuss this feature in detail.

 ## Test-time module redefinition

 Let's zoom in further into the base directory of the `org.astro` module.
+That magnification will finally lead to the motivation why a new `PATCH` (or what-ever it will be called) modifier was requested via ["RFE simplify usage of patched module"](https://mail.openjdk.java.net/pipermail/jigsaw-dev/2020-February/thread.html#14357).

+### Main-variant of module `org.astro`

-The **main** module describing compilation unit named `module-info.java` reads:
+The **main** module describing compilation unit named `module-info.java` and located in the `src/org.astro/main/java` directory reads:

 [`src/org.astro/main/java/module-info.java`](src/org.astro/main/java/module-info.java)